eisterman/MurPy/README.md

 ## License

-This project is licensed under the GPL - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
 <!--
 ## Acknowledgments